Publishing and broadcasting

 Copyright protects written, theatrical, musical and artistic works.
 It can also be applied to film, book layouts, sound recordings and broadcasts.
 You can copyright software and databases as well, since they are classed as literary works.

-If you create an original work (eg article or script) and record it in fixed form (eg in writing), you automatically have copyright and you do not have to apply for it.
+If you create original work (eg article or script) and record it in fixed form (eg in writing), you automatically have copyright and you do not have to apply for it.
 Duration of copyright depends upon the type of work and is usually calculated as a period following the creator's death.

 If someone wants to use your copyrighted work, they will need to seek your permission to use it (there are a few exceptions), which usually involves paying a fee, unless you waive it.